Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/01_Architecture.md

     additional budget, not only for the hardware but also for the additional system administration tasks, and that the more usual case for all but extremely large projects is that the workflow has to adapt to the HPC cluster as even if money and resources would not be a problem, it is not feasible to make (likely conflicting) modifications for each project.
+And a dedicated partition for each application is not an option either as that makes it impossible to run large scalable applications at the scale of the full machine, which should be the primary goal of a true Tier-0 supercomputer as that is impossible on any other machine.

 True supercomputers, and LUMI in particular, are built for scalable parallel applications and features that are found on smaller clusters or on workstations that pose a threat to scalability are removed from the system.